Row over David Cameron multiculturalism speech timing

 The English Defence League, which has been accused of Islamophobia - also held a rally in Luton on Saturday, prompting criticisms from some Labour MPs about the timing of Mr Cameron's speech.
-The EDL's leaders deny the group is racist.'Will endure'
+The EDL's leaders deny the group is racist.

 Asked whether the timing of the speech had been unfortunate, Foreign Secretary Mr Hague told BBC One's Andrew Marr Show: "This is a prime minister giving a speech about the future of our country, that doesn't have to be re-scheduled because some people have chosen to march down a street that particular day.

 "This is a speech that will endure over the months and years long after people have forgotten what was going on on that particular Saturday afternoon."

 But shadow justice secretary Sadiq Khan reportedly told the Mirror newspaper that Mr Cameron was "writing propaganda" for the group - a remark criticised by the Conservatives as a "smear".

 Asked whether Mr Khan had been right to make the remark, Ms Cooper told Sky News: "I think that we have always got to fight against extremism, it's also right to challenge non-violent extremism as well.

 "I do think the prime minister was unwise not to make it clearer that he was criticising all kinds of extremism and so on the day of course that we had the English Defence League march he could have made it clearer that he was criticising extremism among EDL members."

 Asked whether Mr Khan should apologise for his comments, shadow foreign secretary Douglas Alexander told BBC1's Politics Show: "I'm pretty sceptical about politicians calling for other politicians to apologise.